-Goes well with: Use in cordial, tea, as a dessert garnish or in salads.
+Goes well with: Use in cordial, tea, or used as a garnish in desserts or salads.

-What to eat: Eat the hibiscus petals fresh or dried.
+What part to eat: Eat the hibiscus petals fresh or dried

 Lavender has a very distinctive floral flavor with a herbaceous undertone.

-Goes well with: Lavender makes lovely tea, cordial, jam, ice cream and cakes.
-It can also be used in savoury dishes such as roast potatoes, chicken, lamb or salads.
+Goes well with: Lavender makes lovely tea, cordial, jam, ice cream, and cakes.
+It can also be used in savory dishes such as roast potatoes, chicken, lamb, or salads.

-What to eat: Use the flowers fresh or they can be dried.
+What part to eat: Use the flowers fresh or they can be dried.

-Goes well with: Use in yoghurt, sorbet, water, cakes and as a decoration on desserts.
+Goes well with: Use in yogurt, sorbet, water, cakes, and as a decoration on desserts.